Build a more holistic understanding of biblical reconciliation by learning and serving in Chicago.

-This team of 15 students has a team fundraising goal of $7900 (which works out to about $525 per person).
-Fundraising will be a major part of the year for this team--which will tremendously help the financial bottom line!
+This team of 10 students has a team fundraising goal of $4,500 (about $450 per person).
+Fundraising will be a major part of the year for this team, which will tremendously help the financial bottom line!

 The Chicago trip is ideally suited for students interested in community development, poverty relief, urban ministry, social service, vocational ministry, and biblical reconciliation.
 The on-site teaching from our ministry partner is strong.
 Students need no prior cultural experience, but must come with an open heart willing to sit at the feet of local leaders who are different from them.

 This is meaningful preparation for students interested in developing their understanding of the power of the Gospel to transform lives and communities.

 Interviews are conducted in October and November of every year for the following spring.

 Teams for Spring 2016 are set and have begun preparing for the trip.
 If you are interested in participating in Spring 2017, please check back in Fall 2016 and apply early.

 Questions?
 Contact Matt Runion at firstname.lastname@example.org.